giulianonetto/giuliano/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I'm Giuliano, a Pharmacist Bioinformatician from the South of Brazil.
 Currently, I'm a master's student in [Dr. Keegan Korthauer's lab](https://kkorthauer.org/) at the [University of British Columbia](https://www.ubc.ca/).
-I am passionate about statistical modeling, human health and disease, and everyday [chimarrão](https://en.wikipedia.org/wiki/Mat%C3%A9_(drink)).
-As a researcher, I am particularly interested in answering the following question: **how can we navigate through the omics world and deliver reliable and deployable clinical prediction models?** Hopefully, using cool statistical modeling and rigorous epidemiological designs, we can ultimately aid diagnosing, prognosing, and treating life-threatening diseases.
+As a researcher, I am particularly interested in answering the following question: **how can we navigate the omics universe to deliver reliable and deployable clinical prediction models?** Hopefully, using cool statistical modeling and rigorous epidemiological designs, we can ultimately aid diagnosing, prognosing, and treating life-threatening diseases.